 Vegemite is from Australia (though it is also available in the U.K.) and is also a thick, black yeast extract spread.
 The difference is that vegemite has added flavors—like vegetables and spices—as well as coloring and other additives.
 Like Marmite it is spread on sandwiches, crackers, and toast; but in Australia, Vegemite is also used as a filling for pastries.

 Vegemite was created out of two necessities: one was the fact that World War I disrupted the import of Marmite to Australia, and the other was to find a use for leftover yeast that was being discarded by beer breweries.
 The creator of Vegemite, Cyril Percy Callister, blended the yeast with salt, onion, and celery extracts, giving it that "vegetable" characteristic.

 Despite the similarities in the two spreads, Marmite and Vegemite actually taste very different from each other.
 Whether you like one more than the other is a matter of personal taste.
 From an objective standpoint, each yeast spread has its own characteristics.

 Marmite has a saltiness to it, which balances with a slight sweetness, and has a smooth and silky texture.
 (Marmite XO has a denser, richer flavor and is darker than the original.
 Its texture is thicker and stickier.)

 Vegemite is salty as well, but also has a bitterness to it.
-The yeasty flavor comes through, as well as a umami (one of the five basic tastes that brings a bit of a meaty flavor to a food).
+The yeasty flavor comes through, as well as umami (one of the five basic tastes that bring a bit of a meaty flavor to food).
 Because of its strong flavor, only a small amount is needed.
-Some might say that Vegemite's smell is slightly off-putting and the aftertaste is unappealing, but this is not an universal opinion.
+Some might say that Vegemite's smell is slightly off-putting and the aftertaste is unappealing, but this is not a universal opinion.